RohithSriSharan/dalle_mern_web_app/README.md

     ```
 5. Navigate to http://localhost:3000/ in your browser to view the app.

-Front-end
+### Front-end
-    React: a JavaScript library for building user interfaces.
+    1. React: a JavaScript library for building user interfaces.
-    Styled Components: a library for styling React components.
+    2. Styled Components: a library for styling React components.

-Back-end
+### Back-end
-    Express: a web framework for Node.js.
+    1. Express: a web framework for Node.js.
-    MongoDB Atlas: an Object-Document Mapping (ODM) library for MongoDB.
+    2. MongoDB Atlas: an Object-Document Mapping (ODM) library for MongoDB.
+    3. Cloudianry: cloud-based media management platform

+### DALL-E API
-DALL-E API: an API that provides access to the DALL-E neural network.
+An API that provides access to the DALL-E neural network.